NeuraiProject/Neurai/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-## Build Neurai Core
+## Build Neurai

-1. Clone the Neurai Core source code:
+1. Clone the Neurai source code:
     ```shell
     git clone https://github.com/NeuraiProject/Neurai
     cd Neurai